c3aidti/HouseCoverageExample/README.md

 # SimpleBulb

-The SimpleBulb package contains the simplest version of SmartBulb for data integration.
-The package originally created and copyrighted from c3.ai.
+The dtitraining repo contains packages "SimpleBulb_v2" which is the simplest version of SmartBulb for data integration.
+It contains 2 simple csvs and one javascript method.

+The repo originally created by c3.ai and called c3Training's lightbulbExercise package.